For whom have the rules changed?

 Consequences for care institutions and care providers

-Care institutions and care providers like hospitals, care homes, GP’s or pharmacists must also prepare for the new rules.
+Care institutions and care providers like hospitals, care homes, GP’s or pharmacists must also meet the new rules.
 The revised regulation also poses demands on medical devices and in vitro diagnostics devices you yourself develop for use in your institution.

 Inspection and supervision